Job Applicants Are Wary Of Firms' Resume Sorting Software

-With unemployment still high, managers continue to be inundated by applications.
-Some big companies are coping with the deluge by using talent management software.
-It winnows pools of job applicants before a human ever lays eyes on the resumes.
-Human resources people say, in today's economy, the systems, which have been around for decades, are crucial.
-But job hunters often find the software overly aggressive.
-From Minnesota Public Radio, Annie Baxter reports.
+With unemployment still high, hiring managers continue to be inundated by job applications.
+Some big companies are coping with the deluge by using talent management software that winnows pools of job applicants before a human lays eyes on their resumes.

-ANNIE BAXTER, BYLINE: Even though Tim Woodfield works in IT, he's probably not rooting for computers to take over the world.
-They didn't exactly do him any favors when they reviewed his resume.
-Woodfield was out of work for about a year and applied for dozens of IT management positions in the Twin Cities.
-Talking at a job networking event, he said his resume often failed to make it past companies' software systems.
+He was out of work for about a year and applied for dozens of IT management positions in Minnesota's Twin Cities.
+He said his resume often failed to make it past the companies' software systems.

 The software typically screens for keywords from a job description.

 "If there's 25 bullet points, you've got to hit all 25," Woodfield says.
 "So if you miss one or two, they're going to catch you on it and somebody else is going to get the interview."